 How To Play

-With cash and dice and strange terms flying around, a craps table is a bewildering place.
-At its core, however, the Pass is one of the simplest and fairest gambling to be found in a casino and beginners can safely join in on the fun.
+With chips and dice and strange terms flying around, a craps table is a bewildering place.
+At its core, however, the Pass is one of the simplest and fairest stakes to be found and beginners can safely join in on the fun.

-Once players become well-versed in the how things work, the Come and Don’t Come options at maximum odds are sound decisions.
-Beyond that, the propositions on single rolls are simply giveaways to the House over the long run.
+Once players become well-versed in how things work, Come and Don’t Come options at maximum odds are sound decisions.
+Beyond that, propositions on single rolls are simply donations to the House over the long run.

-There are lots of different variations across the world.
-New York Craps dispenses with the Come and Don’t Come route, High Points Craps pays out for 11 or 12 and the 2 and 3 become re-rolls.
-Crapless Craps, besides being an oxymoron, is a common online version where all numbers are either a 7 or a point.
+There are lots of different variations across the world, with New York Craps dispensing with Come and Don’t Comes, High Points Craps paying out for 11 or 12 and 2 and 3 become re-rolls.
+Crapless Craps, besides being an oxymoron, is a common online version where all numbers are either a 7 or

 Simplified Craps is not really a proper variant and results of 2, 3, 4, 10, 11 and 12 are winners, while 5, 6, 7, 8 and 9 serve as losers.
-The single-roll game makes for a house edge of 2.8% so there is a little value to be found here.
+The single-roll game makes for a House edge of 2.8% so little value is found.

-Finally, for those who dislike the racket of dice clacking together, Die Rich is an impoverished form that uses just one die.
-This version is lacking in the excitement category, and won’t be listed by many websites.
+Finally, for those disliking the racket of dice clacking together, Die Rich is an impoverished form using just one die.
+However, this version is definitely lacking in excitement and won’t be listed by many websites.